gruppe-adler/grad-vehicleSpawner/README.md

 condition      | Code - Condition for the action to be visible.
 Passed parameters are [target, caller]. vehicleTypes   | Array - Sets which vehicles can be chosen from.
 "ALL" or empty array for all vehicles.
 "ALLWHEELED","ALLTRACKED","ALLHELIS","ALLPLANES","ALLBOATS" for all vehicles of the respective category.
-Classnames for only specific vehicles (all version that share the same model will be available). spawnPositions | Array - Array of 5 Spawnpositions (one for each vehicle type)
+Classnames for only specific vehicles (all version that share the same model will be available). spawnPositions | Array - Array of 5 Spawnpositions (one for each vehicle type) onDisplayOpen  | Code - Code that is executed when the spawner dialog is opened.
+Passed parameters are [display,eventParams] onDisplayClose | Code - Code that is executed when the dialog is closed.
+Passed parameters are [display,eventParams] eventParams    | Any - Additional parameters that are passed to onDisplayOpen and onDisplayClose events.

 ### Spawnpositions Array